worMatty/deathrun_toolkit/README.md

 ### Server Operator Stuff

-* The plugin only works on deathrun maps so it's suitable for multi-game mode servers
+* Automatically enables on deathrun maps and disables when they end
 * TF2 Workshop maps are properly detected
 * Support for multiple activators
 * Support for Open Fortress and TF2 Classic
-* If the plugin is enabled it will execute config_deathrun.cfg on each new deathrun map
+* If enabled, executes config_deathrun.cfg after all other config files

 ## Note About The Current State